MicrosoftDocs/customer-insights/ci-docs/data/faqs-docs-qna.md

 ms.date: 10/04/2023
 ms.custom:
   - responsible-ai-faqs
-ms.topic: article
+ms.topic: conceptual
 author: nils-2m
 ms.author: nikeller
 ms.reviewer: mhart
 ---

-# FAQ for docs-based Q&A capability
+# FAQ for docs-based Q&A capability (preview)

-These frequently asked questions (FAQ) describe the AI impact of [Get answers about Customer Insights - Data from Copilot](copilot-global-sidecar.md) feature in Customer Insights - Data.
+These frequently asked questions (FAQ) describe the AI impact of [Get answers to questions about capabilities from Copilot](help-pane-copilot.md) feature in Customer Insights - Data.

 ## What is docs-based Q&A skill?